jgscott/SDS383D/team/README.md

 Your primary obligation is to be helpful to your reviewee.
 Focus on constructive criticism; deficits in code or derivations are opportunities to improve.

 Here are some ways you might consider helping out:
+0) Helping with overall coding style.
+[Hadley Wickham](http://adv-r.had.co.nz/Style.html) has a nice R style guide.
+The important thing is not that you ape any one person's coding style, but that you adopt _some_ consistent style (i.e. set of conventions about you write code).
 1) Pointing out where code could be made more readable, whether that involves restructuring, commenting better, using more informative variable names, proposing a cleaner directory structure, etc.
 2) Suggesting specific efficiency or stability improvements in code.
 3) Profiling someone's code to see where the bottlenecks are.